swiftlang/swift-org-website/getting-started/library-swiftpm/index.md

 title: Build a library
 ---

-> The source bode for this guide can be found [on GitHub](https://github.com/apple/swift-getting-started-package-library)
+> The source code for this guide can be found [on GitHub](https://github.com/apple/swift-getting-started-package-library)

 {% include getting-started/_installing.md %}